 Think of your insurance agency as a restaurant for a moment.
-Generally, your favorite restaurants have a variety of dishes, but not so many choices as to be overwhelming.
+Generally, your favorite restaurants have both diversity and consistency with a variety of dishes, but not so many choices as to be overwhelming.
 Rare are the restaurants that can serve great Chinese food, pizza, and Greek food all at once.
 Rare too are the restaurants that put all of their focus on a single menu item.
-If that item falls out of favor, they won't be in business for long.
+If that item falls out of favor, they won’t be in business for long.

 Most restaurants specialize in a particular type of cuisine.
 This makes it easier to order the supplies and ingredients for dishes, and it also generates more competency in the staff.
 The cooks understand how to make the dishes that customers want.